KlaasVanDerLinden/cordova-plugin-notifications-permission/README.md

         okButton, /* text on the rationale OK button.
 Default "OK". */ cancelButton, /* text on the rationale Cancel button.
 Default "Not now". */ theme /* theme to use to style the rationale dialog, see below.
 Default window.cordova.notifications_permission.themes.Theme_DeviceDefault_Dialog_Alert. */
     }
+    /* last resort dialog settings: an object with the options for texts and theme. */ {
+        /* see rationale dialog settings for properties */ }
 );
 ```